 NaProTECHNOLOGY offers natural solutions for women’s health concerns.
 NaProTECHNOLOGY stands for Natural Procreative Technology (NPT).
 NPT is a science of women’s health that respects the dignity of all human life.
 NPT works together with the Creighton Model FertilityCare™ System.
 It’s based on over forty years of research in women’s reproductive health.

 NaProTECHNOLOGY is provided by trained medical consultants.
-St. Gianna’s Center offers medical consultations with Debra Gramlich, MD, CFCMC or referral to other medical consultants in the community.
+St. Gianna’s Center offers referral to trained medical consultants in the community.

 - This is the first women’s health science that networks family planning with reproductive health monitoring and maintenance.

 - NaProTECHNOLOGY uses the information from the woman’s Creighton Model chart to direct diagnosis and treatment.

 - With the Creighton Model and NaProTECHNOLOGY, it is possible to accurately time hormonal testing, which is invaluable in evaluating women’s health problems.